jiwei0921/Git_Learning/README.md

 5. Fifth, this is a samll change.

+- Creating a new branch is quick

-- Creating a new branch is quick.
+- Creating a new branch is qucik AND sample.